An official website of the United States government. Here's how you knowHere's how you know

 My interests span the coastal zone, from seacliff erosional processes to sediment dynamics in the shallow coastal ocean.
 My research focuses on the quantitative study of hydrodynamics, sediment transport, and geomorphology in coastal and marine environments.

-The role of coral reefs in coastal hazard risk reduction
+The role of coral reefs and other coastal ecosystems in coastal hazard risk reduction

 The interplay between geologic structure, climatic fluctuations, and coastal processes